e11bio/volara/docs/source/tutorial.rst

   )
   lut.run_blockwise(multiprocessing=False)

-Once this completes we can take a look at our final segmentation:
+Once this completes, we can take a look at our final segmentation:

 .. jupyter-execute::